SAMtoBAM/PAQman/README.md

 	-mm | --merylmem	The soft RAM limit in GB used whilst building the meryl database (default: 10) -mk | --merylkmer	The k-mer size used to build the meryl database (default: 21) -lbdb | --localbuscodb	A predownloaded busco database for your dataset.
 Downloaded automatically if not provided.
+	--resume			Resume a incomplete run of PAQman.
+Incomplete steps will be rerun from scratch.
 	-c | --cleanup      Remove a large number of files produced by each of the tools that can take up a lot of space.
 Choose between 'yes' or 'no' (default: yes)
 	-h | --help         Print this help message
 ```